 Companies can spend significant amounts of money moving their employees around the world to engage with clients as consultants, sell and close deals, manage customer relationships, and establish an on-site presence.
 Even during periods of uncertainty, business-critical travel exists: bolstering the need for an effective flight price tracker.
 Deloitte leads the Business Travel News Top 100 spending with north of $500 million in the US alone just on air travel.
 Airfare price tracking using a flight ticket tracker reduces the risk of paying for flights during a pricing spike and ensures a fair market price is paid instead.

 Why is airfare price tracking important?

 Before COVID-19, airfares fluctuated around 70 times between being published and departure date.
 Currently, with airline revenue management systems pushed to their limits, this figure can be well over 100.
-Data from FairFly’s flight price trackers over the past few months shows significantly higher price volatility between 10 and 30 percent compared to normal.
+Data from FairFly’s airfare tracking platform over the past few months has revealed significantly higher price volatility between 10 and 30 percent compared to normal.

 How does airfare price tracking work?

 Most airfare flight price trackers will have already developed integrations with the three main Global Distribution Systems (GDS) and have, upon authorization, access to all PNRs booked by a company’s travelers.
 FairFly uses its proprietary algorithm to efficiently and continuously scan the GDS for price fluctuations throughout three stages: time of booking, void window, and to departure.

 Once a ‘net-of-all-TMC-and-airline-fees‘ price drop is found, an automated instruction is sent to the TMC’s GDS queue to rebook the fare.
 If the original PNR is in the void period then the re-shopped fare can be made without the typical airline cancellation fees.
 All of this is done behind the scenes to guarantee airfare price assurance while utilizing very few resources from either travel managers or their TMCs.
 In many cases, this process can be automated.